Coil Insertion IUS or IUD

 Your appointment will last around 20–30 minutes and a doctor or nurse will perform the procedure.
 Inserting the IUS/IUD usually takes approximately 5 minutes, and some woman may experience some discomfort or pain.
 In some instances, a woman may be offered a local anaesthetic.

 After the procedure you may experience some discomfort or bleeding; therefore it’s a good idea to rest afterwards.

-More information on post-insertion can be found here (link to post insertion leaflet) and your doctor or nurse will discuss this with you on the day of your appointment.
+More information on post-insertion can be found here and your doctor or nurse will discuss this with you on the day of your appointment.